KlaBier/klabier.github.io/_posts/2025-08-30-DeletedEntraObjects.md

 With Enterprise Applications, there is one important distinction: the difference between single-tenant and multi-tenant apps.

   - Single-tenant app: If you create an application yourself, both the App Registration and the Enterprise Application (Service Principal) reside in your own tenant.
   - Multi-tenant app: If the application comes from a third party, for example, from the gallery, it is used across many tenants.
-In this case, the App Registration remains in the original source tenant of the provider, while each consuming tenant only receives its own Service Principal.
+In this case, the App Registration remains in the original source tenant of the provider, while each consuming tenant only receives its own Service Principal (Enterprise Application).

 Why is this relevant for restoring application objects?
 When using the Deleted Items API for restore, Microsoft makes a distinction here: